wakkihaya/neurotechjp/src/md/en/blog/chibuk-blueberry.md

 > The last category was **the measurement needs to be relative to the individual**.
 > So if I feel that the numeric representation is roughly representative of myself, that is much more important to the individual than some mass measurement.
-> So I care more that it is measuring or giving me metrics or analysis that I can relatively compare for myself.
+> So I care more that it is measuring or giving me metrics or analysis that I can relatively compare myself to.

 &nbsp;

-## The user is the owner of the data.
+## The user is the exclusive owner of the data.
 Privacy protection technology required.

 Chibuk told me Blueberry allows various apps and tools to access your data, but **the data is managed by the individual user**, and the user can delete or not store the data themselves.